 4. How to set up and operate a Feedback and Complaints Mechanism?

-Experience shows that feedback and complaints mechanisms can have enormous benefits for both communities and for CARE staff.
-On the other hand, setting up a mechanism that does not function well (for example if complaints are not followed up) may contribute to frustration and worsening relationships with communities and local stakeholders thus can potentially be harmful.
+Experience shows that Feedback and Accountability Mechanisms (FAM) can have enormous benefits for both communities and for CARE staff.
+On the other hand, setting up such a mechanism that does not function well (for example if complaints are not followed up) may contribute to frustration and worsening relationships with communities and local stakeholders thus can potentially be harmful.

-CARE divides the process of setting up and operating a feedback and complaint mechanism (FCM) into three main stages with specific steps in each stage:
+CARE divides the process of setting up and operating FAM into three main stages with specific steps in each stage:

 PLAN ACT IMPROVE